 Careers and Employability Modules for PhD Students

-Two new accredited Careers and Employability modules for PhD students are being launched by the Trinity Careers Service in 2021-2022 and will run annually thereafter.
-They will support PhD students with career planning, critical reflection and decision-making and offer them unique opportunities to prepare for careers in academia and/or industry.
+Trinity Careers Service offers two accredited modules as part of the Trinity Structured PhD.
+These modules will support PhD students with career planning, critical reflection and decision-making and offer them unique opportunities to prepare for careers in academia and/or industry.

 What are the Learning Outcomes of the Modules?

 By the end of these modules, students will be able to:

 - Critically reflect on and articulate their skills in relation to their PhD and the workplace

 - Create a career path that reflects their beliefs, values, interests and potential

 - Apply tools to proactively manage their own career

 - Create meaningful connections with PhD students from other disciplines and employers/ alumni

 - Critically evaluate a work-based learning experience in terms of their future career direction (applicable to the 10 ECTS module only)